 Jackie Oates and Mike CosgrAve

 Jackie Oates is a singer and fiddle player with a pure, haunting style.
-Her distinctive treatment of English ballads and songs, and velvet voice has justly gained her a reputation as ‘a celebrity in the new folk scene’ (The Guardian).
-Jackie will performing with long-term collaborator and multi-instrumentalist Mike Cosgrave.
+Her distinctive treatment of English ballads and songs and velvety voice have justly gained her a reputation as ‘a celebrity in the new folk scene.
+Jackie is joined by long-term collaborator and multi-instrumentalist Mike Cosgrave.

 JOSIE DUNCAN & PABLO LAFUENTE

 2017 BBC Radio 2 Young Folk Award winners Pablo and Josie are highly accomplished musicians who play an eclectic mix of traditional Scots and English folk.
 Josie’s crystal clear, pure voice and Pablo’s dynamic and sensitive guitar create a sound that is at once beautiful and haunting.